Enhancing Sindhi Word Segmentation using Subword Representation Learning and Position-aware Self-attention: Experimental Setup

 \subsection{Evaluation metrics}

-We report word boundary Precision, Recall and F-Score as illustrated in Eq. \eqref{Eq.precision}-\eqref{Eq.recall}-\eqref{Eq.fscore}.
-The Precision evaluates the percentage of correctly predicted tags with respect to the predicted boundaries, and Recall measures the percentage of correctly predicted tags with respect to the true boundaries.
-While $F-\text{Score}$ is the harmonic mean of Precision and Recall, which can be interpreted as their weighted average.
+We report word boundary precision, recall, and F1-scores ~\cite{shao2017cross}.
+Precision measures the proportion of correctly predicted word boundaries among all predicted boundaries.
+Recall measures the proportion of correctly predicted boundaries compared to the actual number of boundaries in the text.
+F1-score, the harmonic mean of precision and recall, provides a balanced view of these two metrics.